Skip to content

 Ours?
 Dividends, tracked, tagged, and timed to the pulse of the market.

 Both aim for cash flow.
 But one draws down capital; the other lets capital sing.
 One is a slow erosion.
 The other, a rhythm of seasons, of stories, of sovereignty.
+Most investors swing between the 100x or 1x mindset depending on market mood, which is why expectations drift so easily.

 🪞 What’s Your Enough?